danielelozzi/SPEED/README.md

 SPEED is a Python-based tool with a graphical user interface (GUI) for processing, analyzing, and visualizing eye-tracking data from cognitive and behavioral experiments.
 This version also supports GPU acceleration.

+The release version is available for [MacOS and for Windows](https://github.com/danielelozzi/SPEED/releases/tag/v3.5)

 ## The Modular Workflow

 SPEED v3.5 operates on a two-step workflow designed to save time and computational resources.